tensorpudding/cosc3380-group4-themepark/README.md

 * `dotnet build`
 * `dotnet run --project cosc3380-group4-themepark`

-This will fetch the NuGet library dependency for the app, build the app, and start a Kestrel server hosting the app locally at `localhost:7035`.
+This will fetch the library dependency for the app, build the app, and start a Kestrel server hosting the app locally at `localhost:7035`.

 ## Visual Studio